 Open in full page

 This is the primary method for uploading bioprocess data from files.
-Pick a file and choose a mapping template from the list that supports the structure of your data.
-The mapping ensures that your data is imported correctly into the app.
-Press 'Start Import' to initiate file ingestion.
+Pick a file (or folder), choose a mapping template, and press 'Start Import' to initiate ingestion.

-Select a file from your computer using the File Picker.
+Select one or more files from your computer using the file picker.
 Supported file extensions include .csv, .xls, and .xlsx.
 You can upload multiple files at once, as long as they share the same file structure.
-It is recommended to carefully review each file before ingestion to avoid ingestion of faulty data.
+Folder upload is also supported — select a folder and all files inside will be uploaded using the same mapping.
+It is recommended to carefully review files before ingestion to avoid importing faulty data.

 • Step 2: Mapping Picker